michaelbragg/testimonial-rotator/readme.txt

 == Changelog ==

+= 2.1 - Updated Oct 9, 2015 =
+* Added Shortcode for Single Testimonial
+* Added Testimonial Count to Rotator List View
+* Change the Element for the Title in Settings (default H2)
+* Code added for upcoming custom templates
+* Flip transitions added
+* Fix hreview itemreviewed name
+* Code cleanup and better sanitation of variables
+* Updated text domain from testimonial_rotator to testimonial-rotator

 = 2.0.6 - Updated July 13, 2015 =
 * Changed WP_Widget() to __construct, for maximum PHP5 support